jon-jacky/Piety/BRANCH.md

 branches
 ========

-This is the *rewrite* branch.
+This is the *ed* branch, branched from the *rewrite* branch.

+Make the new *editors* directory and begin our line editor *ed.py*, inspired by the classic Unix *ed*, but even simpler.

-Beginning in Feb 2023, a total rewrite of the Piety system is underway here in the *rewrite* branch, to simplify the code and improve its organization and clarity.
+Beginning in Feb 2023, a total rewrite of the Piety system is underway here in the *rewrite* branch and its branches, to simplify the code and improve its organization and clarity.

-The *master* branch and the *version1* tag contain the original Piety system described in *Piety/README.md*.
-It might be quite a while before the code in *rewrite* provides equivalent functionality to the code in *master*.

 Recent work in the *rewrite* branch:

+- 2 Feb 2023: Make the *ed* branch for work on our line editor *ed.py*.

+- 1 Feb 2023: Add *shells* directory with *pycall* callable Python interpreter.

 - 1 Feb 2023: Delete most files and directories for a fresh start.
   Revise *BRANCH.md*, *DIRECTORIES.md*, and *bin/paths*.